evannetwork/evannetwork.github.io/dapps/hello-world.md

 ```

 ### 3.3 Open the DApp
-When you are opening http://localhost:3000 initially you will be navigated to the [onboarding page]().
+When you are opening http://localhost:3000 initially you will be navigated to the [onboarding page](/tutorial/create-identity).
 After you have imported or created an identity and logged in, you will find yourself on the Favorites page.

 http://localhost:3000/#/dashboard.evan/favorites.evan

-Replace "dashboard.evan/favorites.evan" with "hello-world" to open your test application.
+Replace "dashboard.evan/favorites.evan" with "helloworld.evan" to open your test application.
 You will see an simple application with two pages.
 At the end of this tutorial we explain how you can deploy your application and add it to your dashboard via the Favorites or also access it via https://dashboard.evan.network.com.

 ## 4. The ÐApp structure
 In the DApp folder of each lerna project are the individual DApps.
 You will find different projects for the different stages of the tutorial.
 In the first step we will focus on the hello-word project to explain the basics.